Resonant Converter

 Diode Center-tapped

-Digital inputs, when selected as the Control parameter, enables you to assign gate drive inputs to any of the digital input pins.
+Selecting Digital inputs as the Control parameter enables assigning gate drive inputs to any of the digital input pins (from 1 to 32(64)).
 For example, if SA_1 is assigned to 1, the digital input pin 1 will be routed to the SA_1 switch gate drive.
-In addition, the SA1_logic parameter is set to either active high (i.e. high-level input voltage VIH which turns on the switch), or active low (i.e. low-level input voltage VIL which turns on the switch).
-The gate drive logic depends on your external controller design.
+In addition, the gate_logic parameter selects either active high (High-level input voltage VIH turns on the switch), or active low (Low-level input voltage VIL turns on the switch) gate drive logic, depending on the design of the external controller.
+In TyphoonSim, digital signals are read from the internal virtual IO bus.
+Hence, if some signal is sent to digital ouput 1, it will appear on digital input 1.

-Short-circuit resistance - A and Short-circuit resistance - B are used to define the resistance that will be taken into consideration if some of the legs enter short-circuit mode.
+In real-time simulation, Short-circuit resistance - A and Short-circuit resistance - B are used to define the resistance that will be taken into consideration if some of the legs goes to short-circuit mode.
 Short-circuits are modelled using short-circuit resistance, which means that if a leg is in short-circuit mode, current drawn from its corresponding DC side will be Vdc_A(B)/Short-circuit resistance - A(B), where Vdc_A(B) is the DC voltage of the corresponding DC side.

 Resonant tank A side topology B side topology Measurements